alexei-vedder/computer-graphics-labs/README.md

 # Сomputer Graphics Labs / Vedernikov & Gurlina

-You can visit the latest version (2.0.1) at https://vedernikov-gurlina-cg-labs.web.app/
+You can look up the latest version (2.1.0) at https://vedernikov-gurlina-cg-labs.web.app/